-We have added the variables xwins, owins, and ties to keep track of how many times X wins, O wins, and when they tie.
-Lines 284 to 289 increment these variables at the end of each game, before it loops back to start a brand new game.
+You have added the variables xwins, owins, and ties to lines 248 to 250 to keep track of how many times X wins, O wins, and when they tie.
+Lines 284 to 289 increment these variables at the end of each game, before it loops back to start a new game.

-We have removed most of the print() function calls from the program, and the calls to drawBoard().
-When you run AISim2.py, it asks you how many games you wish to run.
-Now that you’ve taken out the call to drawBoard() and replace the while True: loop with a for game in range(numGames): loop, we can run a number of games without stopping for the user to type anything.
-Here is a sample run where we run ten games of computer vs. computer Reversi:
+You have removed most of the print() function calls from the program, as well as the calls to drawBoard().
+When you run AISim2.py, it asks you how many games you want to run.
+Now that you’ve taken out the call to drawBoard() and replace the while True: loop with a for game in range(numGames): loop, you can run a number of games without stopping for the user to type anything.
+Here is a sample run of ten of computer vs. computer Reversi games:

-Because the algorithm does have a random part, your run might not have the exact same numbers as above.
+Because the algorithms include randomness, your run won’t have the exact numbers as above.

-Printing things out to the screen slows the computer down, but now that we have removed that code, the computer can run an entire game of Reversi in about a second or two.
+Printing things out to the screen slows the computer down, but now that you have removed that code, the computer can run an entire game of Reversi in about a second or two.
 Think about it.
-Each time our program printed out one of those lines, it ran through an entire game (which is about fifty or sixty moves, each move carefully checked to be the one that gets the most points).
+Each time the program printed out one of those lines with the final score, it ran through an entire game (which is about fifty or sixty moves, each move carefully checked to be the one that gets the most points).

 Percentages are a portion of a total amount, and range from 0% to 100%.
 If you had 100% of a pie, you would have the entire pie.
 If you had 0% of a pie, you wouldn't have any pie at all.
 50% of the pie would be half of the pie.
 A pie is a common image to use for percentages.
-In fact, there is a kind of chart called a pie chart which shows how much of the full total a certain portion is.
-Here is a pie chart with 10%, 15%, 25%, and 50% portions below.
-Notice that 10% + 15% + 25% + 50% adds up to 100%.
+In fact, there’s a kind of chart called a pie chart which shows how much of the full total a certain portion is.
+Figure 16-1 is a pie chart with 10%, 15%, 25%, and 50% portions below.
+Notice that 10% + 15% + 25% + 50% adds up to 100%: a whole pie.